Malaria in Pregnancy

 Malaria is a major threat to the life of a mother and her unborn child.
 The impact of the disease will depend on the strength of the mother‚ her immune system and the severity of the Malaria.

-In the mother, malaria can have complications that include anemia, fever, hypoglycemia, bleeding, post natal infections, pulmonary edema, cerebral malaria and death.
+In the mother, malaria can have complications that include anaemia, fever, hypoglycemia, bleeding, post-natal infections, pulmonary oedema, cerebral malaria and death.

-For the unborn child an infection of Malaria can result in abortion, still birth, congenital infection or anemia.
-Maternal anemia and malaria infections in the second trimester reduce weight gain in the unborn child and can cause the fetus to grow more slowly resulting in low birth weight, and increasing the chances of infant mortality.
+For the unborn child, an infection of Malaria can result in abortion, stillbirth, congenital infection or anaemia.
+Maternal anaemia and malaria infections in the second trimester reduce weight gain in the unborn child and can cause the fetus to grow more slowly, resulting in low birth weight and increasing the chances of infant mortality.

-It has also been shown that if malaria is present in the placenta that maternal antibodies are not efficiently exchanged with the growing child and thus the childs immunity is weakened.
+It has also been shown that if malaria is present in the placenta, maternal antibodies are not efficiently exchanged with the growing child, and thus, the child’s immunity is weakened.

 Placental Infection